qexat/garnet/README.md

  * <https://play.rust-lang.org/?version=stable&mode=debug&edition=2018&gist=174ca95a8b938168764846e97d5e9a2c>
  * <https://www.evanmiller.org/statistical-shortcomings-in-standard-math-libraries.html>

- # random
+# Random notes

- CI notes:
+## CI

  * Actual build takes ~1-2 minutes
  * Adding end-to-end unit tests it takes 5 minutes
  * Adding code coverage it takes ~15 minutes -- cargo-tarpaulin ain't instant but most of it is still spent in building it.
+ * Making a `.deb` package for cargo-tarpaulin would help a lot then.

+## Out Of Context Problems

+nee "Undefined Behavior"

+Things that I think we CAN define context for:

+ * Integer overflow either overflows or panics.
+ * **Constructing** an undefined pointer just is a number in a register.
+ * **Reading** an undefined pointer, in the absence of memmapped I/O, either gives a random result, panics, or causes the host system to produce an error (ie by segfaulting your program)
+ * We **may** have well-defined pointers that are never valid, ie, null pointer.
+Reading and writing to these can do whatever we feel like.
+We should probably make them either panic or cause the host system to produce an error.
+ * Reading uninitialized data should be a compile-time error.
+Manually eliding initialization for performance reasons just means your compiler isn't good enough at avoiding it itself.
+ * Order of evaluation of function arguments.

+Here's a list of things that I don't see a way of defining in any reasonable/performant way:

+ * **Writing** an undefined pointer may do anything, ie by smashing the stack.
+If correctly executing a program requires assuming an un-smashed stack, well, that's tricky.

+Other common sources of UB in C, from <https://stackoverflow.com/questions/367633/what-are-all-the-common-undefined-behaviours-that-a-c-programmer-should-know-a>:

+ * Converting pointers to objects of incompatible types
+ * Left-shifting values by a negative amount (right shifts by negative amounts are implementation defined)
+ * Evaluating an expression that is not mathematically defined (ie, div by 0)
+ * Evaluating an expression that is not mathematically defined
+ * Casting a numeric value into a value that can't be represented by the target type (either directly or via `static_cast`)
+ * Attempting to modify a string literal or any other const object during its lifetime
+ * A pile of other things that are mostly C++'s fault